erobic/neural_networks/README.md

 # Neural Networks
-Implementation of neural networks.

-This is where I play around with these networks and tweak things to improve their performances
+This is where I implement networks and tweak things to improve their performances